soundio/sequence-json/README.md

 | 2/4  | `[0, "meter", 2, 1]` |
 | 7/8  | `[0, "meter", 3.5, 0.5]` |

 A meter event MUST occur at a beat that is a full bar from a previous meter event.
-The second event is valid here:
+The second event here is valid:

 ```json
 [0, "meter", 4, 1]
 [4, "meter", 3, 1]
 ```

-Where here it is not:
+Where here it is invalid:

 ```json
 [0, "meter", 4, 1]
 [2, "meter", 3, 1]
 ```

-Meter events have no effect on the rate of the beat clock (although they may have an effect on a metronome or any rhythm generators playing).
+Consumers may choose to recover from invalid `"meter"` events by pushing them to the start of the following bar, or choose to throw an error.

+Meter events have no effect on the rate of the beat clock (although they may have an effect on a metronome or rhythm generator).
 Where no `"meter"` event is defined at beat `0` consumers should assume a default meter of 4/4 - ie, `[0, "meter", 4, 1]`.

 ---